Last modified: 1 January 2021

 Marriage and descendants

-Queen Elizabeth II is married to Prince Philip of Greece and Denmark (born 1921) since 1947.
-He is known as The Duke of Edinburgh, Earl of Merioneth and Baron Greenwich.
+Queen Elizabeth II was married to Prince Philip of Greece and Denmark (1921-2021) since 1947.
+He was known as The Duke of Edinburgh, Earl of Merioneth and Baron Greenwich.

 - Charles The Prince of Wales (born 1948)